 - From here on, you won’t need to do anything.
 At this step we are doing all the work: checking the incoming transaction and making the exchange as soon as the funds arrive;

 - As soon as the exchange has been processed, your REP is on the way to your wallet.
 Congratulations, it’s done!
 A review would be appreciated 🙂

 Our support Heroes are there for you 24/7 in the chat on our website or through the email: [email protected].

 That’s about it for this beginner’s Augur guide.
 Augur’s prediction markets are having a great moment right now, with the election happening soon.
 Who knows, how many Augur users will profit off their bets and who will get nothing?
 And more importantly, what will people be betting on when the election finishes?
 We can’t wait to see!
-Watch the crypto and blockchain news with us by subscribing to our social media: Twitter, Facebook, Reddit and Telegram.
+Watch the crypto and blockchain news with us by subscribing to our blog and social media: Twitter, Facebook, Reddit and Telegram.